-For the following analysis, the developer will include at minimum Lac du Sauvage and all other reasonably relevant water bodies in the vicinity of the site (to the extent of predicted effects and a reasonable neighboring area of Lac de Gras).
+For the following analysis, the developer will include at minimum Lac du Sauvage and the proposed diversion of the Christine Lake outflow and all other reasonably relevant water bodies in the vicinity of the site (to the extent of predicted effects and a reasonable neighboring area of Lac de Gras).
 Effects/impacts to habitat are changes up to and including loss of habitat during all phases of the project.
 The developer will also consider the potential for fish to migrate into or out of these water bodies.